Extensions of Motives and the Fundamental Group: Introduction

 \section{Introduction}

-A formula, usually called Beilinson's formula --- though independently due to Deligne as well --- describes the motivic cohomology group of a smooth projective variety $X$ over a number field as the group of extensions in a conjectured category of mixed motives.
-If $M$ is the motive $h^i(X)(m)$ and $N=M^{*}(1)=h^i(X)(n)$ where $n=i+1-m$ then
+A formula, usually called Beilinson's formula --- though independently due to Deligne as well --- describes the motivic cohomology group of a smooth projective variety $X$ over a number field as the group of extensions in a conjectured category of mixed motives, $\MM_{\Q}$.
+If $i$ and $n$ are two integers then \cite{scho2},

 Hence, if one had a way of constructing extensions in the category of mixed motives by some other method, it would provide a way of constructing motivic cycles.

 One way of doing so is by considering the group ring of the fundamental group of the algebraic variety $\ZZ[\pi_1(X,P)]$.
 If $J_P$ is the augmentation ideal --- the kernel of the map from $\ZZ[\pi_1(X,P)] \to \ZZ$ --- then the graded pieces $J_P^a/J_P^b$ with $a<b$ are expected to have a motivic structure.
 These give rise to natural extensions of motives --- so one could hope that these extensions could be used to construct natural motivic cycles.